fiznool/mobile-backbone-boilerplate/readme.md

 Stylesheets
 ---

-This project uses CSS `@import` to manage stylesheets.
-There is a single master CSS file at `assets/css/index.css` which is responsible for importing all other required CSS files.
+This project expects a single master CSS file at `assets/css/index.css` for styling.
+You have two options to create this CSS file:

-For the other CSS files, you have choices:

 1. Create 'vanilla' CSS files by hand and save them into the `assets/css` folder.
+For each CSS file, add a `@import` statement manually into `assets/css/index.css`.
 2. Create LESS/SASS/Stylus files and place them in the `app/styles` folder.
-If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile to vanilla CSS, placing these CSS files into `assets/css`, whenever the file is saved.
-This will ensure all required CSS files are always present in `assets/css` for the build tool.
+If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/index.css`, whenever the file is saved.

-Whichever styling process you choose, its important to keep the `assets/css/index.css` folder intact and use it as the master CSS file to import other files.
-This is because the build tools will follow all @include links, starting from `index.css`, and create one big index.css file when building a release version.

-Also included by default is `style.css`, which is taken from HTML5 Mobile Boilerplate.
-By default, this is the only file that is `@import`ed by `index.css`.
+In addition to `assets/css/index.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `index.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.

 ### Compass ###